ghacupha/tree-node/README.md

 ```

 Obviously that would require some serious algorithmic work maintaining such hierarchies and
 initiating their creation at runtime, only adds to the complexity.
+One would have to maintain pointers to the
+ level of hierarchy, maintain pointers to all upstream relationships and downstream relationships.
+When you
+ start thinking of actions on such a collection, the fastest collections would be of no assistance.
+This does not
+ even begin to account for the fact that the [object](https://github.com/ghacupha/book-keeper/blob/master/src/main/java/io/github/ghacupha/keeper/book/base/SimpleAccount.java)
+ I am peddling is quite heavy.
-That does not mean creating them
-at compile time or at application startup (configuration) might be any cheaper.
+ <br> That does not mean creating them at compile time or at application startup (configuration) might be any cheaper.
-It would be much later that I stumbled on use of a specific type of a graph.
+<br> It would be much later that I stumbled on use of a specific type of a graph.
 Trees.

 ## Requirements